Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Channel Divinity** (Guess)
-> After Evelyn attacks an enemy, `$(upgrade_name id)` is buffed by 100% for 15 seconds.
+> After Evelyn attacks an enemy, `$(upgrade_name id: 12205)` is buffed by 100% for 15 seconds.
 If the enemy had a debuff affecting them, the effect is increased by 300%.
 Does not stack.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>